akutschi/ansible_wireguard/README.md

 >
 >  [syncconf] reads back the existing configuration first and only makes changes that are explicitly different between the configuration file and the interface.
 This is much less efficient than setconf, but has the benefit of not disrupting current peer sessions.

-Every time you run this role, a Wireguard configuration file with all peers will be generated if peers are added, removed or changed.
+Every time you run this role, a Wireguard configuration file with all peers will be generated when peers are added, removed or changed.
 This will trigger `syncconf` to execute the changes without disrupting connected peers.

 Without the dictionary `peers_list` the Wireguard server itself will be installed and configured.